Lectures on Foliation Dynamics: Barcelona 2010: Matchbox Manifolds

 The path connected components of $\fM$ are precisely the leaves of $\F_{\fM}$, and thus the foliation of $\fM$ is defined by the topology.
 In particular, any homeomorphism $h \colon \fM \to \fM'$ between two such spaces maps leaves to leaves.
 We often abuse notation, and refer to $\fM$ implying its foliated structure $\F_{\fM}$.

 We say that $\fM$ is \emph{minimal} if every leaf is dense.
 In this case, the transverse model spaces $\fT_i$ are Cantor sets, and their disjoint union $\fT$ is again a Cantor set.

-Essentially, the concept of a matchbox manifold is the same as that of a lamination, except they are not regarded as embedded in any manifold.
-In fact, whether a given matchbox manifold $\fM$ embeds as a minimal set of a compact foliated manifold is an important question.
+Essentially, the concept of a matchbox manifold is the same as that of a lamination, except that matchbox manifolds are not regarded as embedded in any manifold.
+In fact, whether a given matchbox manifold $\fM$ embeds as a minimal set of a foliated $C^r$-manifold is a fundamental question.

 The holonomy groupoid $\cG_{\fM}$ is generated as in section~\ref{sec-topdyn}, with object space $\fT$, and the transition functions $\gamma_{i,j}$ between open subsets of transversal spaces $\fT_i$ and $\fT_j$ defined when the open sets $U_i \cap U_j \ne \emptyset$.
 By a careful choice of the open covering by foliation charts of $\fM$, we can assume the domains and ranges of the generating maps $\gamma_{i,j}$ are clopen subsets.